Blendtec/fedtest/README.md

 ### 2. Claim Form box

-As a User I would like the Warranty Claim form emphasized in a box to set it off from the helpful content.
+As a User I would like the warranty Claim form emphasized with a border, separated from the main content.

 See [screenshot](screenshot-contentbox.png).

 ### 3. Form formatted

-As a User I would like a nice easy to read and use form to submit my warranty claim.
+As a User I would like to submit my warranty claim through a form that is easy to navigate.

 Please make it a two column form with labels above the inputs.
 See [screenshot](screenshot-form.png).
-The text area should be full width.
-The three date inputs should as a unit span the full width.
+The text area should span the full width of the form.
+The three date inputs, as a group, should span the full width of the form.

 ### 4. Date Validation